alxkm/java-concurrency-patterns/README.md

 **ConcurrentMap<K, V>** — An interface that extends Map with several additional atomic operations.

-**Additional methods**

-**V putIfAbsent(K key, V value)** Inserts a new key-value pair into the collection if the specified key is not already present.
-It returns the previous value associated with the given key, if any.

-**boolean remove(Object key, Object value)** Removes a key-value pair from the Map only if the specified key is associated with the specified value.
-It returns true if the element was successfully removed.

-**boolean replace(K key, V oldValue, V newValue)** Replaces the old value with the new one for the given key, only if the current value matches the specified old value.
-It returns true if the value was successfully replaced.

-**V replace(K key, V value)**: Replaces the value for the given key with the new one, if the key is associated with any value.
-It returns the previous value associated with the key.

 **ConcurrentHashMap<K, V>** — Unlike Hashtable and synchronized blocks on HashMap, data is represented as segments, broken down by key hashes.
 As a result, access to data is locked by segments, not by a single object.
 In addition, iterators represent data for a specific time slice and do not throw ConcurrentModificationException.
 More details ConcurrentHashMap

 ### Additional constructor